 Following are examples of the types of accommodations that may be available with sufficient advance notice, generally four business days before the meeting date to allow staff time to make arrangements for requested equipment or services.

 - Assistive listening devices.
 A limited number of assistive listening devices are available for Sunset Commission meetings held at the Texas Capitol Complex.

 - Interpreter services.
 Subject to availability, interpreter services may be provided for Sunset Commission meetings and meetings with Sunset staff in the Sunset office.

 - Wheelchair accessibility.
 Texas Capitol Complex meeting rooms are wheelchair accessible, but rooms may be crowded during Sunset hearings.
 On request, Sunset staff can reserve an area with an unrestricted view of the commission’s activities and provide information on accessible routes to the meeting.

 - Hearing testimony.
 Special accommodations for presenting testimony at a Sunset Commission hearing may be arranged.
 Accommodations to attend or participate in meetings at the Texas Capitol Complex may be subject to approval by the State Preservation Board.

 - Website accommodations.
 The Sunset website at sunset.texas.gov is designed to meet ADA requirements.
 Online resources include information about the Sunset process, Sunset staff reports, reports to the Legislature, and summaries of Sunset legislation.

 To request an ADA accommodation, contact the Sunset ADA coordinator at email@example.com or (512) 463-1300.
 To use a TTY, VCO, or HCO assistive device, contact Relay Texas at 7-1-1 and ask to be connected to (512) 463-1300.

 The Capitol Building is managed by the State Preservation Board.
-If you have questions regarding accessibility of the Capitol complex, please contact the Preservation Board at 512-463-5495.
+For general information about accessibility of the Texas Capitol Complex, please contact the State Preservation Board at (512) 463-0063.